About Graduation Alliance

 - Students have access to academic support from 9 am to 9 pm Eastern Time, Monday through Friday year round, with the exception of federal holidays, the Wednesday before Thanksgiving, and December 24 and 31.
 Teachers may hold office hours and students may arrange a mutually convenient time for individualized sessions with their teachers outside of these hours.
 Additionally, students have access to professional tutors for core subjects 24x7x361.

-- View the average student:teacher ratios and case loads for core and elective courses here.
+- View the average student:teacher ratios for core and elective courses here.

 - Completion and promotion rates by subgroup are available here.

 - Accountability ratings/state assessment results (total and by subgroup), one year completion rates, and graduation rates are available here.